boostercloud/booster/docs/README.md

 For example, in a banking app, there might be two events: `MoneyDeposited` and `MoneyWithdrawn`.
 But these events only make sense in the context of a `BankAccount`.

 Entities are created on the fly, by _reducing_ the whole event stream.
-You shouldn't assume that they are stored anywhere, but Booster does create automatic snapshots to make the reduction process efficient.
+You shouldn't assume that they are stored anywhere.
+However, Booster does create automatic snapshots to make the reduction process efficient.
 You are the one in charge of writing the reducer function.